 New student orientation is made up of two sections.
 The first part is an on-line and the second part is in-person.
 It is important to attend both sections of the orientation so you can be prepared to attend the University of Louisville.
 These orientations will cover a variety of topics and answer any questions that you may have.
 Please see below for more information.

 The on-line orientation session is mandatory for all new international students.
-It will prepare you for your stay while at the University of Louisville and covers important immigration issues regarding your stay in the U.S. You will be receiving an email from the ISSS office with how to access the on-line orientation.
+It will prepare you for your stay while at the University of Louisville and cover important immigration issues regarding your stay in the U.S. You will be receiving an email from the ISSS office with how to access the on-line orientation.
 Please check your email for this information.
-Please complete the on-line orientation before attending the the Getting Connected and Resource Fair Event.
+Please complete the on-line orientation before attending the Getting Connected and Resource Fair Event.
 You can also find the on-line orientation on the Blackboard website.
 Look under task and you will see International Student Orientation.

 Get Connected and Resource Fair (in-person orientation)

 Note 1: If you attend the New International Student orientation, then you do not need to attend the University's new student and transfer student orientation.

 Note 2: If you are a graduate student, GTA or receiving a form of assistantship or fellowship then you are required to attend one or all of the orientations below in conjunction with the new international student orientation.

 Graduate Student Orientation